philips-software/cf-vault/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In Github, send a pull request to original master branch: f.e. `logproxy:master`.
+In Github, send a pull request to original master branch: f.e. `cf-vault:master`.
 If we suggest changes, then:

 * Make the required updates.